Day 1: ARRIVE BOSTON

 Meal(s) Breakfast

-Hotel Holiday Inn Portsmouth
+Hotel: Hampton Inn Portsmouth

 Day 10: PORTSMOUTH - DEPART BOSTON OR EXTEND YOUR STAY